 - Canterbury Square – Parkwood Homes

-- Eastchurch – A new community is in the first phase, by KB Home, Wormald, and Richmond American Homes, on East Church Street.
+- Eastchurch – A new community by KB Home, Wormald, and Richmond American Homes, on East Church Street.
 Single-family, towns and condos.

 Buyer Representation for New Homes